Tackling the international drowning epidemic

 Experienced RNLI Lifeguard Trainers Darren Williams and Scott Davidson spent 2 weeks delivering a comprehensive lifeguard training programme to 15 Bangladeshi volunteers, including the first female lifeguard in Bangladesh.

 They covered the essentials of lifeguard training, including:

 understanding rescue equipment

-reaching, retrieving, assessing and treating a casualty.
+reaching, rescuing, assessing and treating a casualty.

-In October 2012, Darren and Scott returned to Bangladesh to oversee the delivery of training to 45 more lifeguards.
+Darren and Scott returned to Bangladesh to oversee the delivery of training to 45 more lifeguards.
 The local lifeguards trained back in March led the sessions, supported by Darren and Scott, using a training manual developed by the RNLI specifically for use in countries where specialist equipment and facilities are not available.

 They also taught the lifeguards how to deliver water safety education talks in schools.
 If the newly-trained lifeguards can give vital advice to thousands of school children, we hope hundreds more lives could be saved each year.